k0k0pelli/timetracker/README.md

 1. `Description` the detailed description of the edited Assignment.
 1. `Clone Template Name` the template name of the Assignment.
 In case the template name is defined, the name may be specified when creating a new Assignment, see option (1.2) `Create Assignment by template`.
-   In this case, the Project, Phase, and task, as well as the descrition of the template Assignment is filled in the newly created Assignment.
+   In this case, the Project, Phase, and task, as well as the description of the template Assignment is filled in the newly created Assignment.
 1. `Save` saves the edited Assignment.
 1. `Delete` Deletes a stored Assignment.
 This button is not available for newly created Assignments which have not